 “… Ron looking incredibly freckly, Hermione very brown, both waving frantically…” Ron and Hermione have both just returned from holidays in sunny places; Ron from Egypt, Hermione from France.
 I’m certain Rowling is describing Hermione’s tan here, which implies that her “very brown” face is darker than her original skin tone.

 Hermione appears as white in book covers.
 J.K.
-Rowling has the power to veto such a portrayal if it is inaccurate, and as Hermione’s race is such major difference, I’m sure she would have noticed and corrected it.
+Rowling has the power to veto such a portrayal if it is inaccurate, and as Hermione’s race would be such a major difference, I’m sure she would have noticed and corrected it.

 Rowling approved white actress Emma Watson’s casting as Hermione for the films despite overriding other more minor character details (she told writers to remove a line where Dumbledore mentions a girl he once dated, since Dumbledore is gay!).
 She would have instructed casting directors of Hermione’s appearance.